andrew-bedford/coqatoo/README.md

 ## Assumptions
 For the moment, Coqatoo makes a few assumptions about the proof:
  - The .v file given as input contains only the proof that we want to convert.
- - Proofs do not use automation (e.g., auto/eauto or the ; operator).
+ - Proofs do not use automation (e.g., inline Ltac or the ; operator).
  - Proofs are structured using bullets.

 ### Supported Tactics